kubeflow/website/content/en/docs/started/workstation/getting-started-multipass.md

     microk8s.status --wait-ready
     ```

-### 2. Enable Microk8s services

-- Enable common services on your Microk8s deployment:
+3. Enable common services on your Microk8s deployment:

     ```
     microk8s.enable dns dashboard storage
     ```

-- Optional: to enable GPU support (available only for NVIDIA GPU hardware), run: `microk8s.enable gpu`
+4. Optional, to enable GPU support (available only for NVIDIA GPU hardware), run: `microk8s.enable gpu`

-### 3. Enable Kubeflow

-- Deploy Kubeflow with the command:
+5. Deploy Kubeflow with the command:

     ```
     microk8s.enable kubeflow
     ```

-- The deployment process may take a few minutes.
+    The deployment process may take a few minutes.
 Once completed, the script will print out the port number and credentials to access the Kubeflow dashboard.

 ## Access Kubeflow dashboard